ColOfAbRiX/the-road-to-fp/00_introduction.md

 I want to focus on **functional programming applied to Scala** and Scala only, although there will be multiple references to materials in Haskell.

-I also want to dig deep and go as far as possible, including **advanced concepts** like category theory.
+I also want to dig deep and go as far as possible, including **advanced concepts** like references to mathematics and category theory.
+I will connect to other branches of computer science and I will talk about OOP too.

 At the end I want the reader to be able to **understand** most of the material that can be found online so that one can be independent in his or her own research.